-There is no cost to register a birth; you will also receive a short copy birth certificate free of charge at the time of registration.
-There is a charge if you require a full copy birth certificate which will include parent’s details.
+There is no cost to register a birth.
+There is a charge of £4.00 per certificate if you require a short birth certificate showing just the child's details or a full birth certificate which will include parent’s details.
 Many parents purchase a full copy certificate which includes parent's details at the time of registration as this version will be needed when applying for a passport or to open a bank account for the child.
-Copies requested after the birth registration has been completed will cost more.
+Copies requested at any time after the birth registration has been completed will cost more.

-If your baby was born outside East Riding of Yorkshire we cannot register the birth but, we can record the details and forward those onto the appropriate register office and the birth certificate will then be sent to you by post.
+If your baby was born outside East Riding of Yorkshire we cannot register the birth but, we can record the details and forward those onto the appropriate register office and then any birth certificates you have requested will then be sent to you by post.
 This is called a registration by declaration.
 You can make an appointment at any one of our offices in either case.